Joy3Luo/joy3luo_netlify/src/pages/index.md

     type: section_content
     title: About
     content: |-
       Welcome to my little world.
+I am glad that you find me here (≥∇≤)

       I am a math student from University of Maryland.